allisonhmoore/GettingAndCleaningData/README.md

 is one of six types (walking, walking upstairs, walking downstairs, sitting, standing, laying).
 For each subject label and activity, the remaining 79 variables each provide an average value of a certian kind of measurement.

 Detailed information about the variables, the data, and transformations applied to clean up the data is available in CodeBook.md.

+#### Information about codebook_helper.R
+This script takes descriptions about the data from the original source data files, and complies an appropriate description for each of the variables appearing in the tidy dataset.
+It produces a file called codebookTemp.md which was then hand-edited to produce the codebook appearing in this repo.